In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional abuse.

 - financial abuse

 Abusers may start off relationships behaving normally or with the abuser laying love and attention on thick in order to create the initial bond.
-Some research has indicated that the underlying motivators for emotional abuse are a need for control and a need to break down the victim’s self-esteem.
+Some research has indicated that the underlying motivators to be emotionally abusive are a need for control and a need to break down the victim’s self-esteem.

 Certain groups are at increased risk of being targeted with this type of abuse, including people with disabilities, the elderly, Indigenous people, and people with language or culture barriers.